Karel Vejmelka

-Karel Vejmelka (born 25 May 1996) is a Czech professional ice hockey goaltender for the Utah Mammoth of the National Hockey League (NHL).
+Karel Vejmelka (born 25 May 1996) is a Czech professional ice hockey player who is a goaltender for the Utah Mammoth of the National Hockey League (NHL).
 Vejmelka, who started his career in the Czech Extraliga, was selected by the Nashville Predators in the fifth round (145th overall) of the 2015 NHL entry draft.

 Playing career

 Vejmelka made his Czech Extraliga (ELH) debut playing with HC Pardubice (later Dynamo Pardubice) during the 2014–15 Czech Extraliga season.
 He was selected by the Nashville Predators of the National Hockey League (NHL) in the fifth round, 145th overall, of the 2015 NHL entry draft.

 During the 2015–16 season, after making just a solitary appearance for Dynamo, Vejmelka transferred his contract to fellow ELH club, HC Kometa Brno, on 28 November 2015.

 With a shortened loan to HC Dukla Jihlava, Vejmelka, un-signed by the Predators, played the next five seasons with HC Kometa Brno before he was signed as a free agent to a one-year entry-level contract with the Arizona Coyotes of the NHL on 5 May 2021.